eosnetworkfoundation/docs/docs/96_faq/index.md

 [Local Single-node Testnet](https://developers.eos.io/manuals/eos/v2.0/nodeos/usage/development-environment/local-single-node-testnet)

-You can also use the [Block.one's official EOSIO Testnet.](https://testnet.eos.io/) To learn how to set up an account and use the EOSIO Testnet click here [EOSIO Testnet Quick Start Guide.](https://developers.eos.io/welcome/v2.2/quick-start-guides/testnet-quick-start-guide/index)
+You can also use the [Block.one's official Antelope Testnet.](https://testnet.eos.io/) To learn how to set up an account and use the Antelope Testnet click here [Antelope Testnet Quick Start Guide.](https://developers.eos.io/welcome/v2.2/quick-start-guides/testnet-quick-start-guide/index)

 ### What happens when there is a fork and how does this manifest itself in State History Plugin (SHiP)?